 |Ensuring that all children understand democracy and its importance.
 Encouraging pupils to support and participate in the democratic processes in England and understand how citizens can influence decision making through the democratic process.|

 Pupil voice is significant in regards to life at Barons Court and there are a number of different pupil lead groups which ensure the voices of all children within our school are represented.
 Such groups include: The Pupil Leadership Team, House Captains, Mentors, Fundraising Team and the Eco Council.
 The PLT meet weekly with the Headteacher and the School Council meet monthly to ensure that all of the views of pupils are reflected upon and inform the decision making process within our school.
 Our pupil elected school representatives (Head Boy/ Girl, Sports Captain, etc) play a strong role in our school and they are elected by their peers and are involved in making the school a better place to learn.
-The pupils are able to request funding from the Trustees to enhance the learning experiences and provision and they have a great amount of input with regards to what and how they learn, which promotes pupil voice and genuinely enables them to effect change within the school.
-(For more information visit the PLT information page on our school website).
+The pupils are able to request funding from the Trustees to enhance the learning experiences and provision.
+They have a great amount of input with regards to what and how they learn, which promotes pupil voice and genuinely enables them to effect change within the school.
+(For more information visit the PLT and Pupil group information pages on our school website).

 Pupils are also able to vote annually on the different charities they wish to support throughout the year, following informed decision making processes and our pupil fundraisers meet frequently with senior leaders to ensure their role is proactive.
 The children are encouraged to independently raise funds in a variety of different ways with the support from the whole school community.

 We also value the views of all of our community.
 Throughout the school year we ask for feedback from parents and pupils on what we are doing well and for improvements that can be made to make us even better.
 Pupil questionnaires and interviews are conducted throughout the year.
 We know that promoting the active participation of our pupils will sow the seeds for a more sophisticated understanding of democracy in the future.